Every Little Thing She Does Is Magic: Background

-Although the song was recorded in 1981, Sting wrote it in early 1977 around the time of the Silver Jubilee of Elizabeth II, prior to the formation of the Police.
+Although the song was recorded in 1981, Sting wrote it in early 1977 around the time of the Silver Jubilee of Elizabeth II, prior to the formation of the Police, when he had first moved to London.
 His split from his wife, Frances Tomelty, was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie [Styler]'s best friend (Sting and Frances lived next door to Trudie in Bayswater, West London, for several years before the two of them became lovers)".
 In a 2025 interview, Sting revealed that Trudie Styler, whom he later married and is still married to, was his inspiration for the song.
 An early demo of the song can be heard on the Strontium 90 studio album Strontium 90: Police Academy (1997), which Sting recorded entirely by himself while the song was still fresh in his mind (according to Mike Howlett), using equipment in the loft of Howlett's home in Acton, London which included an acoustic guitar, a bass guitar, an African drum, a TEAC 4-track recorder and some cheap microphones.
 For Howlett, this demo is "a powerful testimony to the raw, undiluted talent that is Sting".
 The recording was made prior to the launch of the Portastudio in the late 1970s, which Sting would later use for writing and demoing songs for the Police.
-A second demo was recorded in January 1981 at Le Studio in Morin Heights, Canada, with Nick Blagona engineering:
+A second demo was recorded in January 1981 at Le Studio in Morin Heights, Canada, with Nick Blagona engineering, featuring a Roland CR-78 drum machine:

 This was first recorded as a demo, with the piano figure, in a studio in Montreal.
 I had written the song long before the Police were successful, but it seemed a bit soft for the band at first.
 But the demo was really great.
 It sounded like a No 1 song to me.
 I took it to the band, who were reticent, still thinking it was soft.
 I was saying, "But listen, it's a hit."
 We tried to do it from scratch as the Police, but it didn't have the same energy as the demo.
 After a degree of hair-pulling and torturing on my part, I got the band to play over the top of my demo.